magento/devdocs/guides/v2.3/rest/asynchronous-web-endpoints.md

 * DELETE
 * PATCH

-+{%
-+include note.html
-+type='info'
+{:.bs-callout .bs-callout-tip}
-+content='GET requests are not supported.
-Although Magento does not currently implement any PATCH requests, they are supported in custom extensions.'
+GET requests are not supported.
+Although Magento does not currently implement any PATCH requests, they are supported in custom extensions.
-+%}

 The route to all asynchronous calls contains the prefix `/async`, added before `/V1` of a standard synchronous endpoint.
 For example: